tasty-data/datateam-python-env/README.md

 Setup: This environment relies on pyenv to manage python versions and poetry to manage package versions so both of those will need to be installed.

-#### download this github repo and navigate to the folder poetry-python-environment
+#### download this github repo and navigate to the folder datateam-python-env
-`git clone git@github.com:tasty-data/poetry-python-environment`
+`git clone git@github.com:tasty-data/datateam-python-env`

 #### Setup pyenv